-3. CONDITIONS TO HAVE WARRANTY COVERAGE
+3) CONDITIONS TO HAVE WARRANTY COVERAGE

-This warranty coverage is available only on 2005 Bombardier ATV products purchased as new and unused by its first owner from a Bombardier distributor/dealer authorized to distribute Bombardier ATV products in the country in which the sale occurred (hereinafter "Bombardier ATV distributor/dealer"), and then only after the BRP specified pre-delivery inspection process is completed and documented.
-Warranty coverage only becomes available upon proper registration of the product by an authorized Bombardier ATV distributor/dealer.
-Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the public.
+This warranty coverage is available only on 2005 Bombardier ATVs purchased as new and unused by its first owner from a Bombardier dealer authorized to distribute Bombardier ATV products in the country in which the sale occurred ("Bombardier ATV dealer"), and then only after the BRP specified pre-delivery inspection process is completed and documented.
+Warranty coverage only becomes available upon proper registration of the product by an authorized Bombardier ATV dealer.
+Moreover, this warranty coverage is only available if the Bombardier ATV is purchased in the country in which the purchaser resides.
+BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
+Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.